Guide to Buying the Perfect Picture Mount

 Choose the colour of your picture mount

 The mount colour is a very important decision when choosing a frame for your artwork.
-It sits between your artwork and the frame, so needs to compliment both without standing out too much.
+It sits between your artwork and the frame, so needs to complement both without standing out too much.

-Snow White and Minuet are our two most popular colours as these can be put with almost any piece of artwork or photograph.
+Snow White and Minuet are our two most popular colours, as they can be paired with almost any piece of artwork or photograph.

-There are many options when it comes to colour, so you need to look at all of the colours in your piece of art and decide which part of it you'd like to pick out.
+There are many options when it comes to colour, so you should look at all the colours in your artwork and decide which one you'd like to highlight.

-It is important that the mount you choose will not overshadow the artwork.
-So, if you choose a dark green mount for a delicate watercolour, this might avert the attention from the artwork.
-If you would like to pick out a colour but not have it for the full width, you might consider a double or even triple mount.
+It is important that the mount you choose does not overshadow the artwork.
+For example, if you choose a dark green mount for a delicate watercolour, it might draw attention away from the artwork.
+If you want to pick out a colour but not use it for the full width, consider a double or even triple mount.

 Choose the quality of your picture mount

-All our picture mounts are rated level 3 or better on the Fine Art Trade Guild Mountboard Quality Standards Scale.
-This scale ranges from Level 1 for the highest quality museum mounts to Level 4 for commercial low-quality mounts.
+All our picture mounts are rated Level 3 or better on the Fine Art Trade Guild Mountboard Quality Standards Scale.
+This scale ranges from Level 1 (the highest quality museum mounts) to Level 4 (commercial, low-quality mounts).

 • Museum Cream: Buffered with calcium carbonate